-- 62. Plaintiff restates the foregoing paragraphs as if set forth fully herein. - 63.
+- 74. Plaintiff restates the foregoing paragraphs as if set forth fully herein. - 75.
 The First Amendment protects "a political party's discretion in how to organize itself, conduct its affairs, and select its leaders."
 Eu v.
-San Francisco County Democratic Cent.
+San Francisco Cnty.
+Democratic Cent.
 Comm., 489 U.S. 214, 230 (1989); see also Tashjian v.
 Republican Party of Conn., 479 U.S. 208, 224 (1986) ("The Party's determination of the boundaries of its own association, and of the structure which best allows it to pursue its political goals, is protected by the Constitution."); Buckley v.
-Valeo, 424 U.S. 1, 64 (1976). - 64.
+Valeo, 424 U.S. 1, 64 (1976) ("We long have recognized that significant encroachments on First Amendment rights of the sort that compelled disclosure imposes cannot be justified by a mere showing of some legitimate governmental interest."). - 76.
 This First Amendment protection extends to internal party deliberations concerning how to advance a political message.
 See Am.
-Fed'n of Lab. & Cong.
-Of Indus.
+Fed'n of Labor & Cong. of Indus.
 Organizations v.
-FEC,

-- 333 F.3d 168, 177 (D.C.
+FEC, 333 F.3d 168, 177 (D.C.
 Cir.
-2003) ("[C]ompelled disclosure of internal planning materials, though less direct than regulation of political group leadership or structure, will similarly frustrate those groups' decisions as to 'how to organize themselves, conduct their affairs, and select their leaders,' as well as their selection of a 'message and the best means to promote that message."") (quoting Eu, 489 U.S. at 230-31) (alterations adopted).
-See also Perry v.
+2003) ("[C]ompelled disclosure of internal planning materials, though less direct than regulation of political group leadership or structure, will similarly frustrate those groups' decisions as to 'how to organize themselves, conduct their affairs, and select their leaders,' as well as their selection of a 'message and the best means to promote that message."") (quoting Eu, 489 U.S. at 230-31) (alterations adopted); see also Perry v.
 Schwarzenegger, 591 F.3d 1147, 1162-63 (9th Cir.
-2010) (noting the chilling effect on "participation" and "the free flow of information within campaigns" as result of "compelled disclosure of internal campaign communications.") (cert. denied). - 65.
-The Salesforce Subpoena demands "[a]ll performance metrics and analytics related to email campaigns," including, but not limited to "delivery metrics," "engagement metrics," "time attributes," and "message attributes."
-It also demands "[a]ll records related to login sessions. . . into Salesforce's Marketing Cloud platform," Salesforce's own investigative analysis, and "all communications between Salesforce representatives and representatives of the RNC or the Trump Campaign concerning the 2020 Presidential election." - 66.
-The Committee's all-encompassing Salesforce Subpoena strikes at the very heart of the Plaintiff's internal deliberations and strategy to develop effective political strategies and, by doing so, substantially burdens the Plaintiff's associational autonomy. - 67.
-The Committee has no legitimate purpose for seeking the protected information demanded by the Salesforce Subpoena.
-This information will not meaningfully aid the Committee in any valid pursuit. - 68.
-Even if it had a valid reason to seek protected information, the Committee has put in place no safeguards to protect the associational rights of the Plaintiff, its donors, volunteers, members, and supporters.
-It provided Plaintiff with no notice of the Salesforce Subpoena and has provided them with no opportunity to assert claims of privilege or other legal protections over the demanded information.
-The Committee has not established any provisions for a taint team or analogous filter for privileged information.
-The entirety of the demanded information, including that which is constitutionally or otherwise protected, will be turned over to the Committee to do with as it pleases.
+2010) (noting the chilling effect on "participation" and "the free flow of information within campaigns" as result of "compelled disclosure of internal campaign communications.") (cert. denied).

+77. The Salesforce Subpoena demands "[a]ll performance metrics and analytics related to email campaigns," including, but not limited to "delivery metrics," "engagement metrics," "time attributes," and "message attributes."
+It also demands "[a]ll records related to login sessions. . . into Salesforce's Marketing Cloud platform," Salesforce's own investigative analysis, and "all communications between Salesforce representatives and representatives of the RNC or the Trump Campaign concerning the 2020 Presidential election."

+78. The Select Committee's all-encompassing Salesforce Subpoena strikes at the very heart of the Plaintiff's internal deliberations and strategy to develop effective political strategies and, by doing so, substantially burdens the Plaintiff's associational autonomy.

+79. The Select Committee has no legitimate purpose for seeking the protected information demanded by the Salesforce Subpoena.
+This information will not meaningfully aid the Select Committee in any valid pursuit.

+80. Even if it had a valid reason to seek protected information, the Select Committee has put in place no safeguards to protect the associational rights of the Plaintiff, its donors, volunteers, members, and supporters.
+It provided Plaintiff with no notice of the Salesforce Subpoena and has provided it with no opportunity to assert claims of privilege or other legal protections over the demanded information.
+The Select Committee has not established any provisions for a taint team or analogous filter for privileged information.
+The entirety of the demanded information, including that which is constitutionally or otherwise protected, will be turned over to the Select Committee to do with as it pleases.